zqqqqz2000/SimpleAR/README.md

 ## Play with Our Model

-You can also directly load it with *from_pretrained* now 🤗 !
+You can directly load SimpleAR with *from_pretrained* now 🤗 !

 ```python
 import os